The word is “because.”

 Examples of good reasons:

-“I’m looking for something closer to (desired salary) because my 10 years of experience and my success in achieving (blah blah) results make me worth that much, and because it’s in both our interests to put together a competitive package appropriate to the value I bring.”
+“I’m looking for something closer to (desired salary) because my 10 years of experience and my success in achieving (specific results) makes me worth that much, and because it’s in both our interests to put together a competitive package appropriate to the value I bring.”

-“I’m looking to start in two weeks rather than this Monday, because I haven’t had a vacation in two years and I believe we’ll get the best results if I start the job feeling totally refreshed and re-energized.”
+“I’m looking to start in two weeks rather than this Monday, because I haven’t had a vacation in two years and I know we’ll get off to the best possible start if I begin the job feeling totally refreshed and re-energized.”

 So the lesson is: in salary negotiation – or negotiating benefits and perks – always offer a reason.